YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Application design that keeps transactions open for long periods of time can cause pathological rates of accidental collision.
 When a process tries to run an entire report in a transaction, instead of the transaction taking a fraction of a second (remember that transactions are intended to be atomic), the report takes seconds or even minutes and effectively ensures collisions and restarts.
 Furthermore, since the probability of collisions is high, the probability of these long-running transactions executing the fourth retry (with other processes shut out) goes up, and when that happens, the system appears to respond erratically, or hang temporarily.

 Non-isolated actions are another consideration in the design of wholesome transactions.
 Because M permits all language features with a transaction, an application may use actions that interact with actors outside of the transaction.
 Such actions violate the ACID principal of Isolation, which states that to be wholesome, a transaction must not interact with other agents or processes until it commits (see below for a more detailed discussion).
 While there may be reasons drawn from the larger application model that justify violations of Isolation, doing so carries risks.
 One problem is time: external interactions typically have a longer duration, and in the worst case, may have an indefinite duration.
 The JOB, LOCK, OPEN, and READ commands have an optional timeout to place time limits on external interactions.
 In addition, BREAK, WRITE, ZSYSTEM and external calls also involve external interaction.
 Except for WRITE and external calls, in order to minimize the potential impact of non-ACID transactions, YottaDB limits the duration of database locks for transactions that use these non-isolated commands, and records that limitation as a TPNOTACID message in the operator log.
-However, that time limit, managed with the gtm_tpnotacidtime environment variable, can be long enough, depending on its value, to permit noticeable processing disruptions.
+However, that time limit, managed with the ydb_tpnotacidtime environment variable, can be long enough, depending on its value, to permit noticeable processing disruptions.
 Further, processes denied a long lock may have trouble completing and consume system resources with repeated unsuccessful attempts.
 External calls are excluded from this protection because they are the domain of more sophisticated design and may actually remain isolated (see the tip below on Implementing Web Services).
 WRITE is currently excluded because most WRITE commands are non-blocking, but applications should avoid blocking WRITEs within a transaction.
 Beyond the issue of duration, because the application can repeat due to a restart or rollback because of an error or application logic, non-isolated actions require management to appropriately manage their external interactions; this is discussed in more detail below.
 In summary, put external interactions before or after transactions rather than within them.
 If the application requires a non-isolated action within a transaction, be aware of the risks, design, implement and test very carefully.

 YottaDB provides a transaction timeout feature that interrupts long-running transactions in order to limit their impact on the system, and the consequent user perception of system erratic response times and temporary hangs.
 Calls to an external library, say to access a web service, can subvert the timeout mechanism when the external library uses an uninterruptable system call.
 If such a web service uses an adjacent server that responds immediately, the web service is wholesome.
 But if the web service accesses a remote server without a guaranteed short response time, then collisions may be frequent, and if a process in the fourth retry waits for a web service that never responds, it brings the entire application to a standstill.